-Clark University commits itself to providing a campus environment where all students are safe from sexual violence, sexual harassment and gender (based on identity or expression) discrimination.
-Clark believes in the power of a strong community, one that is stronger when all students are engaged in relationships based on mutual care and respect.
-Both in intimate and platonic settings, Clark expects its community members to practice open communication and effective consent.
+Clark University is committed to providing a campus environment where all students, staff, and faculty are safe from sexual violence, harassment, and discrimination.
+Clark believes its community is stronger when all people are engaged in relationships based on mutual care and respect.
+Both in intimate and platonic relationships, Clark expects its community members to practice open communication and effective consent.

 Title IX prohibits sex based discrimination on college campuses that receive federal funding.
 All community members are protected under Title IX.
 This includes all female, male, transgender, non-binary, and gender non-conforming students, faculty, and staff.